9 Beautiful Botanical Gardens in Ohio!

 Discover the beauty of rare and exotic collections of plants that are planted in specially curated glasshouses, as well as outdoor and indoor gardens at Cleveland Botanical Garden.

 Just two miles east of downtown Columbus, the Franklin Park Conservatory and Botanical Gardens are home to exotic plant collections and feature seasonal art and nature-based exhibitions.
 You can also explore the outdoor gardens here.

-A 60-acre botanical garden managed by Metroparks Toledo with a variety of native, rare and exotic collections, display greenhouse, and duck pond.
+This is a 60-acre botanical garden managed by Metroparks Toledo with a variety of native, rare, and exotic collections, a display greenhouse, and a duck pond.
 An escape from the busy city life of Toledo!

 Explore the beauty of Kingwood Center Gardens which is renowned for its distinctive floral displays and unique plant specimens.
 You can also discover the woodland trails, display greenhouse, peacocks, and the historic mansion here.